Skip to content

 Mixed culture

 Under the mixed culture is the simultaneous growth of several crop species on the same area to understand.
-It is used in horticulture, agriculture and private gardens and is the counterpart to one-sided monoculture.
+It is used in horticulture, agriculture and private gardens and is the counterpart to the one-sided monoculture.

 Microplastics